Deep Learning-Based Estimation and Goodness-of-Fit for Large-Scale Confirmatory Item Factor Analysis: Discussion

 \section{Discussion}

 This work is concerned with the theoretical properties and empirical performance of machine learning-based parameter estimation and goodness-of-fit assessment methods for large-scale confirmatory item factor analysis.
 An importance-weighted amortized variational estimator implemented via a deep learning algorithm demonstrated improved parameter recovery as the sample size increased and obtained comparable estimates to those obtained by the MML estimator implemented via the MH-RM algorithm.
 The deep learning algorithm's computational efficiency appears to be essentially independent of the sample size, enabling fitting even with extremely large samples.
 A simulation-based test of exact fit called the classifier two-sample test was described and extended into a test of approximate fit as well a relative fit index.
 Approximate C2STs and C2ST-RFIs successfully identified when an IFA model was correctly or incorrectly specified.
-C2ST results suggested that more flexible (but potentially harder to tune) classifiers such as NNs performed better than less flexible (but potentially easier to tune) classifiers such as KNNs.
 A permutation importance technique was demonstrated as a tool for exploring piece-wise model fit.

 The proposed methods have a number of limitations and extensions that may be addressed in future work.